Duke-NUS-HPC/docs/ssh-with-keypairs.md

 #### 1. Run `ssh-keygen` to generate a public/private key pair

-At the command shell on your local desktop (for example, for a Windows desktop, a local shell from `mobaxterm`), generate ssh keys on your local desktop
+At the command shell on your local desktop (for example, for a Windows desktop, a local shell from `mobaxterm`), generate ssh keys on your local desktop.

 ```
 ssh-keygen -t rsa -b 5120